Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 A better interpretation is:

-Terahertz radiation is non-ionizing, but safety still depends on power, exposure time, tissue interaction, heat, distance, device design, and user context.
+Terahertz radiation is non-ionizing, but safety still depends on output, exposure time, tissue interaction, heat, distance, device design, and user context.

 Why “Non-Ionizing” Claims Can Be Misleading

-Some consumer devices use “non-ionizing” as if it means “automatically safe.”
+Some consumer products use “non-ionizing” as if it means “automatically safe.”

 That is too simple.